They say a picture speaks a thousand words. I say 500 is a more accurate figure.

 Some glorify the day’s racing by suggesting Vietto was riding away to overall victory.
 However, he would have needed sizeable gains on Magne and the whereabouts of Martano are not specified.
 Magne would ultimately join up with Georges Speicher and finish alongside Martano.
 He was crowned champion in Paris after dominating the first ever time-trial.

 An alternative tale states the photo is from Stage 15 where Vietto had volunteered his front wheel to Magne in similar – but less spectacular – circumstances on the Col de Puymorens.

 The legacy of Vietto is unquestionable even without fine details.
 The breakout star of French cycling made a huge sacrifice for his captain with no ego and no hesitation.
 Sources say Vietto wept whilst perched on the wall, but he should have felt a swell of pride for his perfectly executed job.
 The photo shows a figure lost in contemplation.
-Perhaps Vietto was battling a cocktail of emotions but he looks devoid of anger.
+Though Vietto was battling a cocktail of emotions, he looks devoid of anger.
 There is no evidence of a tantrum or bike throw.
 The 20-year old was fulfilling his dreams of riding the Tour and did what he had to do.

 Vietto sadly died in 1988 and his personal recollection was never documented.
 He was a wonderful climber who was instrumental to Magne’s second Tour victory.
 He wound up finishing in fifth place but celebrated with a grateful Magne in Paris.